CLAUS LUNAU / SCIENCE PHOTO LIBRARY CLAUS LUNAU / SCIENCE PHOTO LIBRARY

 Earth's sea levels during peak glaciation.
 Elliptical projection showing the Earth at a point of peak glaciation during an ice age, with ice caps and glaciers across North America, Europe and northern Asia.
-Peak glaciation occurs when glaciers and ice caps advance from the poles towards the equator, causing lowered sea levels (exposed land highlighted yellow).
+Peak glaciation occurs when glaciers and ice caps advance from the poles towards the equator, causing lowered sea levels.
 Earth has been in an ice age for the last 4 million years.
-The last maximum glaciation ended around 10,000 years ago.
-The current period is an interglacial, a warmer period where the ice caps retreat to the polar regions.
-For non-outline and non-highlighted versions, see C028/8014 and C028/8015.
+The last maximum glaciation was 20,000 years ago, ending around 10,000 years ago.
+The current period is an interglacial, a warmer period where the ice caps have retreated to the polar regions.
+For outline and highlighted versions, see C028/8015 and C028/8016.

 Model release not required.
 Property release not required.